Naftia

-Naftia (Ναυτία, Greek for Nausea) was a Greek punk band from Salonika formed in 1988.
-It was the first crust punk band in Greece.
-They became popular because of their aggressive male and female vocals with metal influenced sound and politically incorrect lyrics.
+Naftia (Ναυτία, Greek for Nausea) was a Greek punk band from Thessaloniki formed in 1988.
+They were one of the most prominent bands of the early emerging hardcore and crust punk scene in Greece.
+Some key elements of their sound include dual male and female vocals, along with a heavy metal influenced sound and politically charged lyrics related to anarchist ideals, as a form of radical political commentary and criticism against state authority and occurring political structures and themes of the time related to neoliberalism.

 In September 1993 the band split up, playing their last planned gig in Thessaloniki.